-Whether the audit in question is conducted internally or externally, audits typically focus on key risk areas identified through risk analysis.
+We compiled a detailed walkthrough of the different types of evidence compiled during an audit.
+For clarity, regardless of whether the audit in question is conducted internally or externally, all audits typically focus on key risk areas identified through risk analysis.

-Audits first became popular during the Industrial Revolution, when companies performed them to help understand, report on, and control costs.
+Audits first became popular in the late 1800s, when companies performed them to help understand, report on, and control costs.

-From a technical perspective, we can define risk as the possibility of an event occurring that harms the achievement of business objectives.
-So the ability to identify risks is crucial to taking a risk-based approach to audits.
+From a technical perspective, we can define audit risk as the possibility of an event occurring that harms the achievement of business objectives – so the ability to identify risks is crucial to taking a risk-based approach to audits.
 A risk assessment is how an organization gets started.

-Risk assessments use a dynamic process for identifying and assessing risks.
+Risk assessments use a dynamic process to identify and assess risks.
 For the most thorough risk assessment possible, establish clear objectives for operations, reporting, and compliance.
-Then ask: what events can thwart our ability to achieve those objectives.
+Then ask: what events can thwart our ability to achieve those objectives?

-- Detective internal controls are used after an event has happened; they include:
+- Detective internal controls help managers discover an issue after the event has happened.
+Such controls include: